ProNibs/capstone/README.md

 * Create repo on Github
 * `git clone` the repo
 * `git checkout -b develop` to create a new branch named "develop"
+* Fork all of the repos provided by Flatiron to personal Github
+    * This is so I can edit the code on my own if desired
-* Use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to pull in the three repos
+* Use [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to pull in the three forked repos
     * `git submodule add "URL"`
     * If looking to clone this from scratch, need to run the following:
         * `git submodule init`